Foundations of Public Health

 Credit points: 12

-This unit is designed to introduce students to the main theories, principles and values of public health, illustrated by selected major topics in nutrition and active living from a global perspective.
+This unit is designed to introduce students to the main theories, principles and values of public health illustrated by selected major topics from a global perspective.
 It investigates policy, systematic and multi-discipline public health approaches as a global and local effort to address contemporary health challenges.
+The origins and evolution of public health and major global achievements in public health and their impact on health of populations are explored.
+The role and interface of political, cultural, social, behavioural and environmental determinants of health of populations informs critique and discussion throughout the unit.

 Learning outcomes